almogsi/hebnoRms/README.md

 Download and Install
 --------------------

-You can install TATE with:
+You can install hebnoRms with:

     # install.packages("devtools")
     devtools::install_github("almogsi/hebnoRms")